-Surname: Forename: Post applied for: Date: i oct applica ion Julio.
-NI Number: Teacher Ref No. If applicable Date of QTS: If applicable Monk's Walk School is committed to safeguarding and promoting the welfare of children and we expect all staff to share this commitment.
-For this post, pre-employment checks will be carried out, references will be sought, and successful candidates will be subject to an enhanced DBS check and other relevant checks with statutory bodies.
-Do you have any unspent conditional cautions or convictions?
-Yes □ No [□ Do you have any spent adult cautions (simple or conditional), or spent convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended)? o 🗆 Do you have any criminal convictions or relevant service discipline convictions received within the Armed Forces Justice System (e.g. through Summary Hearing or Court Martial) where it would be considered an equivalent offence in England and Wales? □ Have you ever been barred from working with Children or disqualified from working in Childcare?
-Yes □ No No Are you subject to any sanctions in the EEA?
-Yes □ No Teaching Posts Only : Are you or have you ever been prohibited from teaching or sanctioned by the GTCE?
-Yes No [N/A □ Management Posts Only: Have you been prohibited from the management of an independent school (s128)?
-Yes □ No [□ N/A □ If you have answered YES to any of the questions above please provide full details; Please complete and sign the declaration below: I declare that all the information I have provided in this disclosure is full and correct at the time of application and that I have not omitted anything that could be relevant to the appointment of someone who will work with children.
+Surname: Forename: Post applied for: Date: NI Number: Teacher Ref No. If applicable Date of QTS: If applicable children and we expension will be carried out, EMPLOYER NAME] is committed ect all staff to share this commoreferences will be sought, and k and other relevant checks with itment.
+For this post, disuccessful candidat pre-emp oloymen t checks Do you have any uns spent conditional cautions or co nvictions?
+Yes [ No □ convictions, which are nt adult cautions (simple or con e not 'protected' as defined by th exceptions) Order 1975 (as amen ne Rehabilitation of Yes [ No □ Do you have any crimiconvictions received with Summary Hearing or Continuous equivalent offence in Experience System (e.g., through Yes [ No □ Have you ever been from working in Child ren or disqualified Yes □ No □ Are you subject to ar Yes [ No □ Teaching Posts Only teaching or sanctions Yes □ No N/A lanagement Posts Only: Have you been prohibited from the an anagement of an independent school (s128)?
+If you have answered YES to any of the questions above please provide full details;

+Please complete and sign the declaration below:

+I declare that all the information I have provided in this disclosure is full and correct at the time of application and that I have not omitted anything that could be relevant to the appointment of someone who will work with children.
 I understand that the recruitment panel may be made aware of any relevant information that I have disclosed in order to discuss the matter(s) with me as part of the recruitment process and that, if my application is successful, a risk assessment of the disclosed information will be held securely on my personnel file.

+Approved by E 3OT - ( October 2022 --------------- --------- --------- ------ n E ٨ D Λ т 1 1 R П u ш. н К н ĸ v.
+H v

-DECLARATION I declare that the information provided on this form is correct.
-I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at Monk's Walk School however failure to disclose may result in an offer of employment being withdrawn.
+I declare that the information provided on this form is correct.
+I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at [Insert setting/employer name] however failure to disclose may result in an offer of employment being withdrawn.

 Signed: Date: